HaimHamiel/face-recognition/README.md

 This is a React app whice provide an Face-Recognition by uploading url of an image.

-the API i used to get the face recognition:
+the API that I used to get the face recognition:
     [clarifai](https://www.clarifai.com/models)

 ## Dependencies